Google Professional Cloud DevOps Engineer (GCP-PCDE) Certification Exam Syllabus

 Section Objectives

-Bootstrapping a Google Cloud organization for DevOps (17% of the exam)
+Bootstrapping and maintaining a Google Cloud organization (~20% of the exam)

 Designing the overall resource hierarchy for an organization.
-Considerations include: - Projects and folders
+Considerations include: - Organizing resources (e.g., application-centric, projects, folders)

 - Identity and Access Management (IAM) roles and organization-level policies